bparmentier/www/stories/about.md

 .. type: text
 -->

-I am a student at École supérieure d'informatique in Brussels, Belgium.
+I'm currently working at [Famoco](https://www.famoco.com) as a software developer in Brussels, Belgium.

 I know Java, C, C++, Python, HTML, CSS, PHP, x86 Assembly and SQL.
 I write my reports in LaTeX and the articles on this site in Markdown or reStructuredText.